SasView/documents/Sasview Roadmap.md

 * Start new workflow/interfaces
 * Usual bug fixes and other minor improvements as time and interest permit
 * Finish work on O-Z solver.
-* Complete work on refactor/improve generic scattering calculator.
+* Extend generic scattering calculator with SPONGE and McSim.
 * Complete work on refactor/improve P(R) inversion
+* Complete work on SAXS/SANS co-refinement

 **Late 2023 - Mid 2024  - Release 5.2**